Common searched topics: Manufacturing, Label printing, Sales order

 You can click on the star icon to mark sales orders as prioritized.

-• Prioritized orders will show up at the top of the sales order Open list view.
+• Prioritized orders will appear at the top of the Sales Order Open list view.

-The sales order at the top of the list will be considered the first priority for processing.
-You can learn more about the importance of the order placement Stock availability & sales order prioritization section of this article.
+The sales order at the top of the list will be given priority for processing.
+You can learn more about the importance of the order placement, Stock availability & sales order prioritization section of this article.

 If you’ve changed the sorting of the sales order list by clicking on another column heading, the priority orders may not stay at the top of the sales list.
 However, you can still identify prioritized orders because they’ll have an orange bar and star next to them.

-If you’d like to restore the original sorting with priority at the top, click on the Priority column heading.
+To restore the original sorting with priority at the top, click the Priority column heading.

-sales order list showing orders marked as priotity and being rearranged by clicking and dragging the grab handles.
+The sales order list shows orders marked as priority and rearranged by clicking and dragging the grab handles.

 You can set team member access rights for sales order prioritization to View only or Full access.
 Take a look at this guide for how to restrict team member access rights